- About Us

 Authority moderation process

-Where the number of WACE examination candidates in a Stage 2 or Stage 3 group (2015) or ATAR course examination group (2016) at a school is fewer than six, the school is required to form a partnership with another school/s.
-Information about this requirement is provided on the small group moderation page of the website in Section 4.9 of the WACE Manual 2014-15 and Section 3.8 of the WACE Manual 2015-16.
+Where the number of WACE examination candidates in an ATAR course examination group 2016 at a school is fewer than six, the school is required to form a partnership with another school/s.
+Information about this requirement is provided on the small group moderation page of the website and in Section 3.8 of the WACE Manual 2015-16 [Revised edition].

 External assessment of WACE courses 2015